 No, we're definitely not talking about rigorous fitness routines; after all, the first and only step to getting a beach body is to have a body.
 This is about the measures we take to clear the hairs that insist on cropping up just outside the bikini line.
 Whether you shave, wax, or sugar, none of it is pleasant — and nearly all methodologies can spur redness, bumps, and irritation (which, frankly, we’re not convinced looks any better than exposed pubes).

 It’s a raw deal, but our quest for smooth skin prevails.
 So this swim season, why not circumvent the whole masochistic cycle by preventing bikini rash before it sets in?
-Dr. Mudgil helps us formulate a game plan, ahead.
+Two dermatologists help us formulate a game plan, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.